Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 If you don't already have a hosting plan

-Get a cheap yet fully featured hosting plan.
-I have used and highly recommend A2 Hosting for this - they're fast, reliable and have excellent customer service.
-Their cheapest plan (the Startup plan) is sufficient for most people's needs when starting out.
-I also have used GreenGeeks if you're looking for cheap environmentally-friendly reliable hosting.
-You can't go wrong with either one.
+Get a cheap yet fully featured web hosting plan.
+I highly recommend Hostgator for this - they're cheap, fast, reliable and have excellent customer service.
+Their cheapest plan (the Hatchling plan) is sufficient for most people's needs when starting out and automatically includes everything you need in addition to hosting such as email and SSL certificate.

 In the welcome email from your host that you receive after signup, you will see the nameservers, for example: nameservers: ns1.yourhost.com, ns2.yourhost.com, ..